A structure theorem for generalized-noncontextual ontological models: Three equivalent notions of classicality

 \end{definition} Another way of stating this condition is that the map $\xiNC$ does not depend functionally on the context of any processes in the operational theory, so that for all $T := (\widetilde{T},c_{T})$ one has $\xiNC(T)=\xiNC(\widetilde{T})$.

-As pointed out in Ref.~\cite{schmid2019characterization}, ontological models of GPTs, unlike those of operational theories, cannot be said to be either generalized-contextual or generalized-noncontextual.
-This is because there is no notion of a context in a GPT on which the ontological representation could conceivably depend.
+Ontological models of GPTs (as we have defined them) cannot be said to be either generalized-contextual or generalized-noncontextual (in contrast to ontological models of operational theories, which can).
+This is because the domain of our notion of an ontological model of a GPT has no notion of a context on which the ontological representation could conceivably depend.
+(This was first pointed out in Ref.~\cite{schmid2019characterization}, and we explain it further in Appendix~\ref{contextsingpts}.)
 However, Ref.~\cite{schmid2019characterization} showed (in the context of prepare-and-measure scenarios) that the principle of noncontextuality nonetheless induces a notion of classicality within the framework of GPTs: namely, the GPT is said to have a classical explanation if and only if it admits of an ontological model.
 (Not all GPTs admit of an ontological model, even if the operational theory from which they are obtained as a quotiented theory do.
 This is a consequence of the representational inflexibility resulting from the lack of contexts on which the representation might depend.\footnote{ Accordingly, the Beltrametti-Bujaski model~\cite{Beltrametti_1995} can be viewed as an ontological model of the single qubit subtheory {\em qua operational theory}, but not as an ontological model of the single qubit subtheory {\em qua GPT}.
 This can be seen by noting that this model is explicitly contextual while the single qubit subtheory qua GPT has no contexts.
-Equivalently, it can be seen by nothing that the single qubit subtheory qua GPT does not admit of {\em any} ontological model.
+Equivalently, it can be seen by noting that the single qubit subtheory qua GPT does not admit of {\em any} ontological model.
 The same can be said of the $8$-state model of Ref.~\cite{8state} relative to the stabilizer qubit subtheory: it is an ontological model of the stabilizer qubit subtheory {\em qua operational theory} (a {\em contextual} ontological model) but not of the stabilizer qubit subtheory qua GPT.
 The latter has no contexts and does not admit of any ontological model.}) We now extend this result (Theorem~$1$ of Ref.~\cite{schmid2019characterization}) from prepare-and-measure scenarios to arbitrary scenarios.